iaketepe/iaketepe/README.md

-### Hello!
-My Name is Iyanu Aketepe!
+### Hi, my name is Iyanu Aketepe.

-I am a Computer Science student at the University of Ottawa.
-I'm interesting in learning more about software development and it's practices.
-I'm also taking the time to learn more about web development and frameworks.
+I recently graduated with a degree in Computer Science.
+My current focus is on learning more about web development and data/information systems by building software projects.

 <!---
 iyan5440/iyan5440 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.